spotlightpa/poor-richard/content/news/2023-02-09-SPLINQRULING.md

 But the court also left the door open for the GOP to continue seeking voters’ partial Social Security numbers and more.

-In a decision Thursday, Commonwealth Court ruled that the state Senate Intergovernmental Operations Committee had other tools at its disposal to compel the department to comply with its subpoenas and thus did not need the court to do so.
+In a decision Thursday, Commonwealth Court ruled that the state Senate Intergovernmental Operations Committee had other tools at its disposal to compel the department to comply with its subpoena and thus did not need the court to do so.

 “The Senate Committee has express constitutional authority to enforce its subpoena,” the opinion read.
 “It may enforce its subpoena in accordance with the contempt statutes.”